kripthor/io433/README.md

 ### 3D case

 NO PCB version:
-Tinker/download it from [tinkercad] (https://www.tinkercad.com/things/bPiFpUXC7pQ)
+Tinker/download it from [tinkercad](https://www.tinkercad.com/things/bPiFpUXC7pQ)
-or grab the STL from the [docs] (docs/IO433.stl)
+or grab the STL from the [docs](docs/IO433.stl)

 PCB Version:
-Tinker/download, both TI-CC1101 and E07-M1101 versions, from  [tinkercad] (https://www.tinkercad.com/things/6u9PguTRpU1-io433-v02)
+Tinker/download, both TI-CC1101 and E07-M1101 versions, from  [tinkercad](https://www.tinkercad.com/things/6u9PguTRpU1-io433-v02)

 ## How to flash IO433